ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 Please note that we could have called the method something else, if we wanted to. `.the_director`? `.el_capitan`? `.zebra`?
 Sure, if you want; go for it.
 Your team/TA/future-self might not be very happy with you, though.
 Usually, we should try to be as descriptive as possible.

 Since it is returning an instance of the `Director` class, `.director` is a good name, I think; just like `.director_id` was a good name for the column/method that returned an `Integer`.
 Perhaps `.director_instance` or `.director_row` or `.director_record` might be more descriptive than `.director`?
-I could buy that argument (you know I love long and descriptive names), but `.director` is the convention in the Rails community when returning an instance of the class `Director`.
+I could buy that argument (you know I love long and descriptive names), but `.director` is the convention in the Rails community when returning an ActiveRecord instance `Director`.

 In most projects, the choice of what you call your methods, view templates, and anything else internal to your codebase (and not user-facing) is entirely up to you.
 Since this is a refactoring project, though, and the point of it is to change internal implementation while holding user-facing functionality constant, `rails grade` will be checking to see that you defined a new method called `.director`; so name it that.